pupil-labs/pupil-docs/src/core/best-practices.md

 ## Pupillometry

 [Pupillometry](https://doi.org/10.1002/wcs.1323) is the study of temporal changes in pupil diameter in response to external light stimuli and/or cognitive processing.
-Pupil Core reports pupil diameter in mm, provided by the [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model: `diameter_3d`, and in pixels, as observed in the eye
+Pupil Core reports pupil diameter in mm provided by the [pye3d](/developer/core/pye3d/#pye3d-pupil-detection) model: `diameter_3d`, and in pixels as observed in the eye
 videos: `diameter`.

 Pupil size in pixels is dependent on the camera to pupil distance, and is not corrected for perspective.